apache/druid/docs/ingestion/native-batch.md

 If you use this technique to partition your data, you can wind up with varying segment sizes if the values for `partitionDimension` from your original data are unequally distributed.

-> in order for segment pruning to be effective.
+> It is possible to concatenate multiple dimensions into a single new dimension to use for the  `partitionDimension`.
+To take advantage of the performance improvements of segment pruning in this case, filter on the newly concatenated dimension at query time.

 |property|description|default|required?|
 |--------|-----------|-------|---------|